 condition, with no glass in the lantern.
 That's still true in a February 2011 photo, but the tower has been repainted.
 The adjoining keeper's house

 was in use as office space for the Air and Sea Ports Authority.
+In 2014-15 SLASPA finally restored the lighthouse; the results are seen in Woody Wade's June 2015 photo at right.
 Located

 on the Vigie peninsula, the north side of the harbor of Castries, near